January 6 committee unified in pushing for charges for those who defy subpoenas - KRDO

 Schiff also made it clear that the committee is committed to moving quickly because they believe there is too much at stake.

-“I mean, the President, the former president, the former president nine states is still out pushing the big lie.
-The same big lie that led people to attack this building, and be police officers and put our lives at risk.
+“I mean, the President, the former President, the former President of the United States, is still out pushing the big lie.
+The same big lie that led people to attack this building and beat police officers and put our lives at risk.
 So yes, we feel a sense of urgency.”

 Also among those who have advocated for a more aggressive approach and seeking criminal charges for those who defy subpoenas are the committee’s two Republicans, Cheney and Rep. Adam Kinzinger, whose involvement in the investigation carries significant political risks given Trump’s influence over the Republican party’s future.

-Note: CORRECTION: An earlier version of this story misspelled the last name of former White House counsel Don McGahn.
-It has also been updated to clarify a statement from Rep. Adam Schiff.